 - One required and one optional essay:

 - Share with us one of your strongest values.
 Help us understand how that value connects to your career aspirations.
-Please include the following in your response: (300-500 word maximum)
+Please include the following in your response: target function and/or industry, desired company or organization, skills you will need to develop, necessary connections and/or experiences.
+(300-500 word maximum)

 - Optional: Is there anything else you would like to share?
 If so, please provide any additional information not previously addressed in the application that would help the admissions committee assess your candidacy.
 (250-word limit)